kodedninja/nanoconstruct/readme.md

   nanoconstruct [opts] <entry>
 options
-  --help, -h              show this help text
-  --port, -p              server port
+  --help, -h              show this help text --library, -l           use all the files from a library --open, -o              open the page in the browser --port, -p              server port
-  --version, -v           print version
-  --open, -o              open the page in the browser examples start server nanoconstruct example.js
+  --version, -v           print version examples start server nanoconstruct example.js

   start server on port 3000 and open it nanoconstruct example.js -p 3000 -o

+  start server with library mode nanoconstruct components --library
 ```